Wellers Bay National Wildlife Area

 Aerial view of Wellers Bay NWA

 Wellers Bay is one of the last undeveloped sand spits on Lake Ontario.
-The bay has a long history of harboring bird life.
-Records show that in 1965, 300 common tern nests were found here.
-This was also the last known nesting location of the endangered piping plover on Lake Ontario.
-There is still suitable habitat available if they return.
+The bay has a long history of harboring bird life, and it serves as a stopover site or pass through for migrants during the spring and fall.
+The endangered piping plover has nested here in the past, and there is still suitable habitat available if they return.
+The threatened Least Bittern has been reported repeatedly within the NWA, most recently in 2022.
 In 1969, the Department of National Defence transferred Baldhead Peninsula, Baldhead Beach, Bald Island and Fox Island to the Canadian Wildlife Service to protect the wildlife habitat as an NWA.

 Beach at Wellers Bay NWA